 - Recall manifold conditions (fans not fins): - These conditions say nothing about vertex positions!
-Just connectivity - Can have perfectly good (manifold) connectivity, even if geometry is awful - Leads to confusion when debugging: - Mesh looks "bad", even though connectivity is fine
+Just connectivity - Can have perfectly good (manifold) connectivity, even if geometry is awful - Can have perfectly good manifold connectivity for which any vertex positions give "bad" geometry! - Leads to confusion when debugging: - Mesh looks "bad", even though connectivity is fine